Main workbench screenshot

 macOS is the current released platform, with future platform expansion handled when it is real rather than implied.

-USB UVC, RTSP manual input, and ONVIF discovery are the core connectivity paths described in the current website scope.
+USB UVC, improved RTSP manual input, and ONVIF discovery are the core connectivity paths described in the current website scope.
+Network camera compatibility can still vary by device implementation.

 Up to four simultaneous sources are supported in the current direction for manageable multi-source inspection layouts.